 Fritzler’s offers some less scary fun for the whole family as well, from the less scary corn maze to pig races, huge pumpkin patch, a huge Jumping Pillow, Spider Web, Slide Mountain, Hay Climb, Verti-Scope and carnival themed Ball Zone.

 Hours: Fridays & Saturdays: 10am – 8pm and Sundays: 12pm – 6pm through Sunday, October 28

 This 209-acre farm in Wellington doubles as a rehabilitation center, helping up to 72 men participate in a long-term program aimed at breaking the cycles of addition and homelessness.

 Take a hay ride, go through its corn maze or pick a pumpkin from the farm’s “Pumpkin Junction.”
-This year, they’re even offering Goat Yoga on 10/7 and 10/28, and other fun events including horse drawn carriage rides and an appearance from Miles, the Denver Broncos mascot!
+In the past, they’ve offered Goat Yoga and other fun events including horse drawn carriage rides and an appearance from Miles, the Denver Broncos mascot!

 General admission for adults is $15, children 12 and under is $13, $10 for seniors and free for children three and under.
 Group rates are also available at $8 a person.

 Where: 2318 S. County Road 5, Fort Collins